King of the Ring (2001): Main event matches

-Before the Street Fight between Kurt Angle and Shane McMahon occurred, Diamond Dallas Page invited The Undertaker to the ring as videos of DDP's personal life were being aired by Undertaker's wife Sara throughout the event.
-Undertaker and DDP had a confrontation which quickly turned into a brawl.
-Undertaker began dominating the brawl until DDP escaped the arena through the crowd, while Sara videotaped him leaving.
+Before the Street Fight between Kurt Angle and Shane McMahon occurred, Diamond Dallas Page invited The Undertaker to the ring as videos of DDP's personal life were being aired by The Undertaker's wife Sara throughout the event.
+The Undertaker and DDP had a confrontation which quickly turned into a brawl.
+The Undertaker began dominating the brawl until DDP escaped the arena through the crowd, while Sara videotaped him leaving.

 After that, the Street Fight match between Angle and McMahon began.
 The match went back and forth as Angle dominated earlier part of the match until McMahon got control of the match.
 The action spilled outside the ring with both men using weapons and items of the arena on each other.
 A notable part of the match occurred when Angle failed to suplex McMahon through a plate glass window, which was a part of the set.
 It took multiple attempts to break the glass, with each failure resulting in McMahon landing on his head and neck.
 Angle performed an Angle Slam on McMahon from the top rope to win the match.

-Stone Cold Steve Austin defended the WWF Championship against Chris Benoit and Chris Jericho at King of the Ring.
+"Stone Cold" Steve Austin defended the WWF Championship against Chris Benoit and Chris Jericho at King of the Ring.

 The main event was a Triple Threat match for the WWF Championship.
-Stone Cold Steve Austin defended the title against Chris Jericho and Chris Benoit.
+"Stone Cold" Steve Austin defended the title against Chris Jericho and Chris Benoit.
 Benoit and Jericho chased Austin outside the ring and forced him to return to the ring.
 Austin started attacking Benoit until Benoit and Jericho double-teamed Austin.
 After Austin was attacked, Benoit and Jericho battled each other.
 Jericho trapped Austin in the Walls of Jericho until Benoit suplexed Jericho outside the ring.
 Benoit then locked in the Crossface on Austin.
 The action continued as all the three men continued to attack each other.
 At one point in the match, both Jericho and Benoit forced Austin to submit to the Walls of Jericho and Crippler Crossface at the same time.
 However, since there could be only one winner, the match continued.
 The WCW Champion Booker T made his WWF debut and attacked Austin with a Scissors Kick and a belly-to-back suplex through an announce table.
 Benoit would follow by executing a back-suplex off the top-rope on Jericho, which legitimately broke Benoit's neck.
 Austin would crawl over to Benoit and pin him to retain the WWF Championship.